Glen Abbey Golf Course: Redevelopment plan

 Clublink Corp first filed an application in October 2015 to redevelop the property.
 In its plan, there was no provision for a golf course.
 The Town of Oakville Council responded in August 2017 by declaring the golf course a heritage site under the Ontario Heritage Act.
 This would make it more difficult for Clublink to develop the area as it had planned, with 3,222 housing units.
 69,000 square feet of commercial/retail space and 107,000 square feet of office space.
 Golf Canada was also concerned, since they could not predict whether it could get the necessary permit to hold the Canadian Open at Glen Abbey in 2018.
 Eventually, the event was in fact held at Glen Abbey.

 The Town of Oakville formally rejected the plan to demolish the golf course in a unanimous vote by the Planning and Development Council on February 12, 2018.
 In summer 2018, Clublink was awaiting a Superior Court decision on its plan to request a demolition permit and, in the meantime, the Canadian Open took place at the course.
 On October 25, 2018, Justice Edward Morgan ruled that Clublink had a right to take its demolition application to the Local Planning Appeal Tribunal (LPAT), in spite of the town's previous denial of this step.
 The city council subsequently voted unanimously to take the issue to the Ontario Court of Appeal.

 On December 11, 2018, the Ontario Superior Court ruled against the conservation plan and bylaws which had been enacted to stop the Glen Abbey development plan.
 Judge Edward Morgan said that the effort exceeded the town's legal rights and was made in bad faith.
 The Local Planning Appeal Tribunal (LPAT) will hold an eight-day hearing in June 2019 on ClubLink’s appeal of the town’s updated official plan and amended bylaws and later in 2019, another hearing later about ClubLink’s development application appeal.

 A report at the time of the October 2018 hearing clarified the owner's plan: building "3,222 residential units, including nine apartment buildings between nine and 12 storeys in height".
 These would be over and above the planned office space and commercial/retail space.

 The 2019 and 2023 Canadian Open were scheduled to be held at the Hamilton Golf and Country Club but the event may again be held at Glen Abbey in some future years if the redevelopment is not allowed to proceed.

+In July 2021, following discussions with the Ontario government, the Glen Abbey Golf Course redevelopment plans were quashed by Clublink and the property continued as a golf course.
+With the redevelopment plans no longer proposed, the Glen Abbey Golf Course continues to operate going forward, recognized as a sports property of historic importance.